Load Balancer recommendations¶

 From a performance perspective, assuming you don’t use local caching on the members, using the round robin algorithm and not using persistence will likely be the best option.

-If you use some kind of caching locally on the member, using persistence or source_ip as algorithm would on the other hand be preferable as you would then hit a warm cache on the same member on each request.
+as algorithm would be preferable as you would then hit a warm cache on the same member on each request.

 Software tends to work better with fewer requests (irrespectively of performance of the compute instance) than with many.

 Make sure you have enough free capacity to loose a member (or even better, two) during peak load.
 A common issue with load balancing is that when the load rise and something happens with a single member resulting in its removal, the remaining members are overwhelmed from picking up its load, resulting in more removals due to high load leading to slower responses and the load balancer timing out.
-This soon spirals out of control where servers “pop” in and out of the pool as the member recovers when removed but then gets overwhelmed again.
+This soon spirals out of control where servers flaps in and out of the pool as the member recovers when removed but then gets overwhelmed again.

 Our recommendation is to have a (Linux) load 15 value of less than 1 per CPU core on the members (ideally 0,5) during peak with one member offline (two if high availability is important).